OssiPesonen/Elixir/README.md

 this by combining expressions with ``andWhere()`` and ``orWhere()`` methods.
 You can alternatively use expressions to generate the where clause.

+> There is also a safety feature built with version 0.1.5 where using multiple `where()` calls after the initial one get pushed to use `andWhere()`.
+This protects the developer from making a mistake when building the query WHERE conditions.
+Also, if the developer begins the `WHERE` clause by calling `andWhere()`, the `WHERE` clause will begin with `WHERE (1 = 1)` and all conditions after that will be added to the SQL as intended.

 Aliases
 ----------------